 Pursuant to the PRC Enterprise Income Tax Law promulgated on March 16, 2007, most recently amended and effective on December 29, 2018, and the Regulation on Implementation of the Enterprise Income Tax Law of the PRC, or the EIT Implementation Rules, issued on December 6, 2007 and most recently amended and effective on April 23, 2019, enterprise income tax shall be applicable at a uniform rate of 25% to all resident or non-resident enterprises, save for a few exceptions.
 Enterprise income tax shall be payable by a resident enterprise for income sourced within or outside the PRC.
-Enterprise income tax shall be payable by a non-resident enterprise, for income sourced within the PRC by its institutions or premises established in the PRC have a de facto relationship.
-Where the non-resident enterprise has no institutions or premises established in the PRC or has income bearing no de facto relationship with the institution or premises established, enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax rate shall be 10%.
+Enterprise income tax shall be payable by a non-resident enterprise, for income sourced within the PRC by its institutions or premises established in the PRC, and for income sourced outside the PRC for which the institutions or premises established in the PRC have a de facto relationship.
+Where the non-resident enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax shall be payable by the non-resident enterprise only for income sourced within the PRC and the enterprise income tax rate shall be 10%.